 This paper contributes to the literature of investor attention by documenting a significantly positive and persistent relation between retail investor attention, measured by the Google search volume, and future realized stock return volatility.
 The relation implies a profitable option trading strategy of purchasing the high attention delta-neutral straddles and selling the low attention delta-neutral straddles, which earns a significant weekly return of 2.36% and is uncorrelated with the common risk factors as well as the firm level variance risk premium.

 Detailed examination of option trading activities of different investor groups following increased Google search shows that retail option investors become more bullish and benefit most from the increasing stock volatility.
 The evidence strongly supports the theories of noise trader risk.

-Cheap Products or Cheap Talk?
-Disclosed Markups and Ex-Post Performance of Structured Products
+First-Round Knock-out: Complexity, Disclosed Margins, and Ex-Post Returns of Structured Products

 Contact and Legal Notice · Contact Address: